 When it comes to IoT, the ESP32 is a chip that packs a powerful punch.
 The ESP32 is a follow-up to the ESP8266.
-This low-cost, low-power system on a chip (SoC) series was created by Espressif Systems.
+This low-cost system on a chip (SoC) series was created by Espressif Systems.
+Based on its value for the price, small size, and relatively low power consumption, the ESP32 is well-suited to a number of different IoT applications.

 What is ESP32?